History, Perfumes

 How the fragrance wheel works

-The wheel is divided into four main fragrance families or categories, which are further subdivided into subcategories.
+The wheel is divided into four primary fragrance families or categories, further subdivided into subcategories.

-Each section represents a different type of scent, and the relationships between the sections indicate how similar or dissimilar the fragrances are to each other.
-The main fragrance families are:
+Each section represents a different type of scent, and the relationships between the sections indicate how similar or dissimilar the fragrances are.

 Perfume creation is a meticulous and artistic process that involves blending various aromatic ingredients to craft a harmonious and appealing scent.